On additive averaging kernels for finite Markov chains: Frobenius norm

-With the above results, it is clear that for a fixed sampler $P \in \mathcal{L}(\pi)$, a fixed choice of $\alpha \in (0,1)$, and a fixed number of orbits $k$, the choice of partition will only affect the Frobenius distance via the term $\Tr(\overline{P})$.
+It is clear from Proposition \ref{prop: frob A_alpha} that for a fixed sampler $P \in \mathcal{L}(\pi)$, a fixed choice of $\alpha \in (0,1)$, and a fixed number of orbits $k$, the choice of partition will only affect the Frobenius distance via the term $\Tr(\overline{P})$.
 Hence, the minimisation problem reduces to